What is a Clean Break Order?

 Whether this is because you have complex joint assets, or because you have children, a clean break may not be considered a fair settlement in your situation.

-If you’re struggling to get clean break order approved, you should talk to a solicitor to discuss your options.
-They’ll be able to help you to structure any maintenance payments so that they will eventually come to an end.
+If you are struggling to get a clean break order approved, you should speak to a solicitor to discuss your options.
+They will be able to help you structure any maintenance payments so that they eventually come to an end.